Crusader tank: North Africa

 Although the Crusader was faster than any tanks it opposed, its potential was limited by a relatively light QF 2-pounder gun, thin armour, and mechanical problems.
 A particular tactical limitation was the lack of a high-explosive shell for the main armament (these existed but were never supplied).
 Axis tank forces developed an extremely effective method of dealing with attacking tank forces by retiring behind a screen of concealed anti-tank guns.
 The pursuing tanks could then be engaged by the artillery.
 With the German anti-tank guns out of range of the tanks' machine guns and without a high-explosive shell to return fire, the tanks were left with the equally unpalatable options of withdrawing under fire or trying to overrun the gun screen.

 The Crusader proved prone to "brew up" when hit, a problem that was identified as being due to the ammunition being ignited by hot metal penetrating the unprotected racks.
 The angled underside of the turret created shot traps that deflected rounds downward, through the hull roof.

 The Crusader proved unreliable in the desert.
 This started with their transport from the UK to North Africa.
 Poor preparation and handling caused problems that had to be rectified before they could be passed to the regiments and ate into the supply of spare parts.
 Once in use, the sand caused erosion in the cooling system and the stresses of hard cross-country travel caused oil leaks between the engine block and the cylinders.
 Since there were few tank transporters or railways in the desert, the tanks had to travel long distances on their tracks, causing further wear.

 By the end of 1941, there was only one brigade, the 2nd, which was operating with only Crusaders.
 In March 1942, US-built Grant medium tanks arrived and replaced one in three Crusader squadrons.
-While the inclusion of Grants with its effective 75 mm gun gave better firepower against anti-tank guns and infantry, had better armour, and were more mechanically reliable, they were slower, limiting the Crusaders when they had to operate together.
+While the Grant with its effective 75 mm gun gave better firepower against anti-tank guns and infantry, had better armour, and was more mechanically reliable, it was slower, limiting the Crusaders when they had to operate together.
 From May 1942, Mk IIIs (with the 57 mm 6-pounder gun) were delivered.
 Of the 840 tanks available to the British, 260 were Crusaders.
 The German tanks they were facing were improved types with face-hardened frontal armour, which caused 2-pounder shot to shatter rather than penetrate.